This article describes exciting weekend getaways from Los Angeles! Enjoy!

 In Oceanside, visit the pier, the excellent surf museums, and the harbor.
 You can have breakfast at the Beach Break Cafe (try the coffee cake) and deviate a bit from the coast to visit the San Luis Rey Mission.

 You can camp at Guajome Regional Park or at San Onofre (Orange County).

-Then, it is time to visit Carlsbad, a place known for its village, beaches, lagoons, premium outlets, flower fields (in season) and Museum Making Music.
-It is also home of LEGOLAND California Resort.
+Then, it is time to visit Carlsbad, a place known for its village, beaches, lagoons, premium outlets, flower fields (in season), and Museum Making Music.
+It is also home to LEGOLAND California Resort.

 People are rave about a restaurant called Campfire (everything is cooked on an open flame).

 What to see and do – Day 2 – Head to Encinitas, one of the most famous surf towns in California.
 In there, hit the beaches, the shops along PCH, and the San Diego Botanic Garden.

 Make sure not to miss Solana Beach.
 Some people may not know about this place but believe me when I say that you should visit the Cedros Design District.
 This place is full of shops, galleries, art centers, wine tasting rooms, a brewery, and restaurants.
 This is a great place to chill after a day at the beach.

 Read More: Things to Do in Solana Beach